Interactive Table Visualization with lc_table_*

 Alternatively, you can use tabular data from your datasets.
 Since the table uses a row-based configuration system, you’ll need to structure your dataset with both configuration and data rows:

-reserved_type Client ID Company Name Industry Contract Value Account Status
+reserved_type reserved_rowid Client ID Company Name Industry Contract Value Account Status

-columnLabel Client ID Company Name Industry Contract Value Account Status
+columnLabel Row ID Client ID Company Name Industry Contract Value Account Status

 Dataset Usage: